ft-290008buchok/Calculations/README.md

 # DICOM-data processor
 This feature set is designed for some basic DICOM medical image processing.
 It uses PyDicom and NumPy libraries.
-(This code is not a commercial product and is written for educational purposes.)
 # Input parameters
 This feature set accepts a DICOM snapshot and a binary mask in the ".npz" format of segmented shape as input.
 Use the "load to numpy.py" to upload a DICOM snapshot.  load to numpy.py converts a DICOM snapshot into a three-dimensional NumPy array that you can open in MainApplication.py.
 # Output parameters